Thirsty elephants rampage through north Cameroon city

 Conservation efforts have increased their numbers over the past years.
 But the loss of habitat to plantations and villages causes the animals to occasionally wander into human settlements, trampling crops and homes and sometimes charging people.

-Forestry and wildlife official Jean Nyemeg said this week four elephants had made two incursions into Maroua, the capital of Cameroon's Far North region, before which they trampled a child in a nearby village.
+Forestry and wildlife official Jean Nyemeg said elephants had trampled a child to death this week in a village near to Maroua, the capital of Cameroon's Far North region.
+The four elephants then made two incursions into Maroua itself.

 "The elephants moved in search of water due to the arid nature of the region," Nyemeg said, adding that the herd was first spotted near the border with Chad.